ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 Child route is nothing but a [Worker](/tutorial/worker) inside a Controller. e.g -

 Since UserController is mapped with "/user", so parent route is - "user".

+**<u>Creating Child Route</u>**
+<br><br>
-Now let's say we want to create the child route - "add".
+Now let's say we want to create the child route "add" - you need to create a method with the name "add" and add decoarator "Worker" above it .
+The decorator "Worker" add the method to route list.

 ```
 import { Controller, Worker, textResult } from "fortjs";